 • "Supply Chain Management" for operations leaders

-Skills targeting works well for reaching professionals with specific technical expertise that job titles alone might miss.
+Skills targeting works well for reaching professionals with specific technical expertise that job titles alone might miss, particularly when combined with insights from LinkedIn ads reporting to optimize your campaigns.

 Interest Targeting